Skip to main content

 Memory required per node35.7 GiB

-On highly volatile environments (like Kubernetes clusters), the database retention can significantly affect memory usage.
-Usually reducing retention on higher database tiers helps reducing memory usage.
+In highly volatile environments (like Kubernetes clusters), Database retention can significantly affect memory usage.
+Usually, reducing retention on higher Database Tiers helps to reduce memory usage.

 Database Size